-Email Security manager is used to configure and manage general system properties, administrator roles, user directories, email filtering, email policies, and Personal Email Manager end-user facility options.
+The Email module of the TRITON Manager is used to configure and manage general system properties, administrator roles, user directories, email filtering, email policies, and Personal Email Manager end-user facility options.
 It is also used to generate and view email activity reports.

-The off-appliance Websense Email Security management console consists of one service:
+The off-appliance Email module consists of one service:

-◆ Websense TRITON - Email Security
+Websense TRITON - Email Security